Skip to main content

 Can This Cascade Be Interrupted?

 The hopeful aspect of this grim cascade is that it is predicated on a series of biological steps, each of which represents a potential point of intervention.
-Restoring hormonal balance with carefully managed protocols like TRT can directly address the initial trigger, improving and reducing the drive for visceral fat accumulation.
+Restoring hormonal balance with carefully managed protocols like TRT can directly address the initial trigger, improving insulin sensitivity and reducing the drive for visceral fat accumulation.

 Therapeutic peptides can enhance repair processes and modulate inflammation.
 Lifestyle interventions focusing on nutrition and exercise can powerfully impact insulin sensitivity and reduce the inflammatory load.
 By addressing the root hormonal and metabolic imbalances, it is possible to quench the fire of systemic inflammation, thereby protecting the brain from the long-term consequences of neuroinflammatory damage.